spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/20-deploy-agent.md

 # Next Steps

 Visit your Grafana dashboard and explore the Palette-created dashboard to learn more about your environment.
-You should also check out the [Grafana tutorials](https://grafana.com/tutorials/) to learn how to create dashboards tailored to your environment.
+To  learn how to create dashboards tailored to your environment, check out the [Grafana tutorials](https://grafana.com/tutorials/).